 There are many project management methodologies project managers can choose from to best run their efforts.
 The most common is the waterfall methodology, which sees one task or set of tasks being completed before kicking off the next.
-However, modern project management professionals have been adopting and implementing the agile methodology that was originally used for software development.
+However, modern project management professionals have been adopting and implementing the agile methodology that was initially used for software development.

 Agile is popular because of the success rate of its early and meticulously managed attention to detail, testing, and feedback.
 Let’s dive into what agile project management is, and how you can adopt it for your projects.

 - How Agile Differs From Traditional Project Management

 - How Does Agile Project Management Work?

 - 7 Steps to Implementing Agile Project Management